-It’s true what they say about eggs.
-Easy as anything to prepare, full of protein, and rich in vitamins and choline, the bitty powerhouses really are incredible.
+It’s true what they say about eggs: easy as anything to prepare, full of protein, and rich in vitamins and choline, they really are incredible.
 But with so many confusing terms sprawled across egg cartons these days, selecting a dozen has become increasingly difficult.
 Free-range, cage-free, and pasture-raised eggs are supposedly better options, but what do these labels really mean?
-We asked Maddie Morley, a Hudson Valley farmer at Grass + Grit Farm in New Paltz, to help us crack this mystery wide open.
+We asked Maddie Morley, a farmer at Grass + Grit Farm in New Paltz, to help us crack this mystery wide open.
 Here’s what we found:

 The takeaway?
 The best eggs are those from smaller farms that focus on overall animal welfare.
 “A bird raised in that environment is able to express its natural instincts, eat high quality food, and improve the soil.”